 Resolver-to-digital converters that employ Type II tracking loops based on the error equation (Equation 3) presented in the Principle of Operation section can suffer from a condition known as "false null."
-This condition is caused by a metastable solution to the error equation when $\theta - \phi = 180^{\circ}$.
-The AD2S1205 is not susceptible to this condition because its hysteresis is implemented externally to the tracking loop.
-Because of the loop architecture chosen for the AD2S1205, the internal error signal always has some movement (1 LSB per clock cycle), and so, in a metastable state, the converter will always move to an unstable condition within one clock cycle, causing the tracking loop to respond to the false null condition as if it were a 180° step change in input position (the response time is the same as specified in Dynamic Performance section of Table 1).
+This condition is caused by a metastable solution to the error equation when $\theta - \phi = 180^{\circ}$ .
+The AD2S1200 is not susceptible to this condition because its hysteresis is implemented externally to the tracking loop.
+Because of the loop architecture chosen for the AD2S1200, the internal error signal always has some movement (1 LSB per clock cycle), and so, in a metastable state, the converter will always move to an unstable condition within one clock cycle, causing the tracking loop to respond to the false null condition as if it were a 180° step change in input position (the response time is the same as specified in Dynamic Performance section of Table 1).
 Therefore, it is impossible to enter the metastable condition any time after the startup sequence as long as the resolver signals are valid.
+However, in a case of a loss of signal, a full reset is recommended to avoid the possibility of a false null condition.
+The response to the false null condition has been included in the value of ttrack provided in the Supply Sequencing and Reset section.